spatha0011/spatha_vsd-hdp/Day7/README.md

  **Timing libraries** required for this analysis can be downloaded from:
 🔗 [Skywater PDK - sky130_fd_sc_hd Timing Libraries](https://github.com/efabless/skywater-pdk-libs-sky130_fd_sc_hd/tree/master/timing)

-Below Tcl script _**sta_across_pvt.tcl**_ can be used to perform STA across the PVT corners for which the Sky130 Liberty files are available.
+Below is the script that can be used to perform STA across the PVT corners for which the Sky130 Liberty files are available.

 <details>
 <summary><strong>sta_across_pvt.tcl</strong></summary>